Criminal Defence for Algorithmic Expert Evidence

 Admissibility Requirements

-The new evidentiary paradigm, aligned with the EU AI Regulation 2024/1689 and case law of the Constitutional Court and ECtHR (Bărbulescu case and derivatives), requires algorithmic evidence to meet: (1) traceability of the model (which algorithm, which version, which training dataset), (2) error metrics documented and published, (3) reproducibility with independent methodology, and (4) significant human supervision, not merely formal.
+The new evidentiary paradigm, aligned with the EU AI Regulation 2024/1689 and case law of the Constitutional Court and the ECtHR on employer monitoring of employee communications and derivatives, requires algorithmic evidence to meet: (1) traceability of the model (which algorithm, which version, which training dataset), (2) error metrics documented and published, (3) reproducibility with independent methodology, and (4) significant human supervision, not merely formal.
 Lacking these guarantees, the evidence does not deserve probative value and the defense may seek its exclusion and the nullity of derivative proceedings under Article 11.1 LOPJ.

 Audit of Dataset and Biases